When should the Accessibility Team be engaged?

 - Estimated timeline for testing.

-Step by Step Testing Process Completed by Accessibility Team
+Step by Step Testing and Remediation Process

 Types of Manual Testing Conducted by the Digital Accessibility Team

-Manual Testing | Impacted Communities |
+| Manual Testing | Impacted Communities |

-Screen Readers (NVDA and VoiceOver) | Blind, Low Vision, Deafblind |
+| Screen Readers (NVDA and VoiceOver) | Blind, Low Vision, Deafblind |

-Speech Recognition Software (Voice Control) | Mobility, Low Vision |
+| Speech Recognition Software (Voice Control) | Mobility, Low Vision |

-Display Modes (High Contrast, Reduced Motion, Dark Mode, Color Filters) | Vestibular Disorders, Traumatic Head Injuries, Motion Sensitivity, Low Vision, Colorblind |
+| Display Modes (High Contrast, Reduced Motion, Dark Mode, Color Filters) | Vestibular Disorders, Traumatic Head Injuries, Motion Sensitivity, Low Vision, Colorblind |

-Screen Magnification Software and Browser Zoom | Low Vision |
+| Screen Magnification Software and Browser Zoom | Low Vision |

-Keyboard-Only | Mobility |
+| Keyboard-Only | Mobility |

-Text-to-Speech Software | Neurodivergent, Low Vision |
+| Text-to-Speech Software | Neurodivergent, Low Vision |

-Contrast Analyzer | Colorblind, Low Vision |
+| Contrast Analyzer | Colorblind, Low Vision |

-Manual content review (Links, Captions, Transcripts, etc.) | Colorblind, Low Vison, Deaf, Hard of Hearing, Deafblind |
+| Manual content review (Links, Captions, Transcripts, etc.) | Colorblind, Low Vison, Deaf, Hard of Hearing, Deafblind |

 What the team needs for successful testing and vendor fixes